25 min read 3 hour project ~$100 Medium

 Generating the explanations

 As of this writing, we serve 4 model “families” on the Sutro platform: Llama, Qwen, Gemma, and GPT-OSS.
-Generally speaking, any of the models should be able to generate the explanations, but the larger models should be more adept at evaluating them (larger models generally contain more world knowledge and are better at understanding complex technical concepts).
 So, we’ll use smaller or medium-sized variants of each model family for the explanations, and their larger counterparts for the evaluations.
 It’s incredibly simple to generate the explanations using the Sutro SDK.
-For a sanity check, we’ll run the first 1000 rows through each model using protoptying (p0
+For a sanity check, we’ll run the first 1000 rows through each model using protoptying (p0) jobs.

 We report an experimental design where the position and resonance frequency of the Nitrogen Vacancy (NV) in a diamond are correlated with the room temperature.
 A simple model trained on the interpolated correlation data predicts both quantities.
 The predictive tracking of the NV's location enables continuous operation of the NV quantum computer under ambient conditions for a week without recalibration.